projectknife/Translations/README.md

 # [Projectfork](https://projectfork.net) Translations

-_A Project Management Extension for Joomla!_
+_The language package for Projectfork 4_

 * **Please note:** This Language Pack is for Projectfork 4.x only!*